 Minneapolis

-In Minneapolis we are passionate about our North Minneapolis riverfront parks.
-We believe in the power of an equitable public realm to bring us together and reconnect our city.
+In Minneapolis and St. Paul we are passionate about the intersection of commercial corridors and public spaces.
+We believe in the power of art, design and systems change to bring us together and heal our city.

 A Collaborative Effort